HMS Mutine (J227): Design and description

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.

 Career

 Construction and early career

-Mutine was built by Harland and Wolff, in Belfast, Northern Ireland and launched on 10 October 1942.
+Mutine was built by Harland & Wolff, in Belfast, Northern Ireland and launched on 10 October 1942.
 After completing her working up trials she was assigned to the 12th Minesweeping Flotilla and was deployed in Home waters.
 She only spent a couple of months here before travelling to the Mediterranean in May 1943 to join the minesweeping flotilla at Bizerta.